 Chapter 7: Growing as a coach

-Although automation tools help support you as a coach, it’s also important to thoroughly understand the qualities that make up a capable coach.
+It's important to thoroughly understand the qualities that make up capable sales coaches.

 Characteristics of a good coach

-- Empathetic This is an essential temperament when it comes to being a coach — you need to be able to acknowledge challenges, celebrate wins, and adequately support every individual on your team.
+- Empathetic You need to be able to acknowledge challenges, celebrate wins, and support every individual on your team.

-- Knowledgeable An effective sales coach has a wide range of adaptable skills and fully comprehends the sales process from all angles.
-A good coach also knows that they don’t know everything and seeks out additional support and education when needed.
+- Knowledgeable Effective sales coaches have a wide range of adaptable skills and fully comprehend the sales process from all angles.
+But they also know that they don't know everything and seek out additional support and education when necessary.

-- Transparent Communication is key for any type of coach — you need to be able to communicate with transparency, awareness, and directness.
-Otherwise, you run the risk of creating a difficult environment where reps don’t feel like they can thrive and flourish.
+- Transparent Communication is key — you need to be able to communicate with transparency, awareness, and directness.

 Succeeding as a coach